-Bachelor of Science Internship

-Prerequisites: completion of the professional development program delivered by the Co-op Office; written permission of the Chair of the department or Coordinator of the program in which the student is a major
+Bachelor of Science Internship 1.0 unit Prerequisites: completion of the professional development program delivered by the Co-op & WIL Centre; written permission of the Chair of the department or Coordinator of the program in which the student is a major develop learning objectives, submit an internship project, and participate in a debriefing session.
+Evaluation is based on the learning objectives, a work site visit, an employer evaluation, and the internship project.

 An opportunity to deploy skills learned in the classroom over a 13-17 week summer term of full-time paid work.
-Students will develop learning objectives, submit an internship project, and participate in a debriefing session.
-Evaluation is based on the learning objectives, a work site visit, an employer evaluation, and the internship project.
+Students will